genesiscloud/genesis-cloud-inference-articles/art01.md

 wget https://developer.download.nvidia.com/compute/cuda/repos/ubuntu1804/x86_64/libcudnn8-dev_8.2.0.53-1+cuda11.3_amd64.deb
 ```

-As before, we recommend to perform installation from a separate scratch dirctory, e.g., `~/transit`.
+As before, we recommend to perform installation from a separate scratch directory, e.g., `~/transit`.

 Then install the packages using the commands: